Meet the Team

 Outreach and Admissions Specialist

-Jessica has been submerged in the recovery community since she was a child.
-She was born and raised in Portland, Oregon.
-For the past few years, Jessica has worked in the medical field and managed Sober Living‘s.
-She identifies as someone in long-term recovery and is looking forward to growing in this field, offering her services to those who need them.
+Meet Jessica, our Outreach and Admissions coordinator, Also known as the "Butterfly" born and raised in Portland, Oregon, has worked in the medical field and managed sober living facilities for the past few years.
+She identifies as someone in long-term recovery and is eager to grow in this field, offering her services to those who need them.

-In her free time she likes to go rollerskating with her husband and kids, when they are not taking care of their mini farm.
+In her free time, Jessica enjoys dancing, gardening, roller skating, and spending time with her husband and children.
 She loves her animals!
-She has a flock of geese, two mini goats, chickens, a rabbit, and a giant St. Bernard to name a few!
+She has two St. Bernards, a flock of geese, two mini goats, chickens, ducks, multiple reptiles, and rabbits.

 Janae Blauser, CADC-R